Tharuntamilmani/Tharuntamilmani/README.md

 Fall / No Fall
 ```

-And yes, getting models to behave consistently across viewpoints is about as fun as it sounds.
+The difficult part is convincing the model that a person falling from a completely different camera angle is still, in fact, the same person falling.

+Apparently computers need convincing.

-## Things I Like Building
+## Things I Actually Enjoy Building

-* AI systems that actually do something
+* AI systems that do more than generate text
 * Machine learning pipelines
 * Backend APIs
 * AI agents and automation
 * Computer vision systems
-* Cybersecurity data pipelines
+* Cybersecurity pipelines
+* Data-processing systems
 * MLOps workflows
 * Modular architectures
 * Databases and search systems
 * Dockerized applications
-* Systems that survive contact with reality
+* Things that sounded simple before I started building them

 ## My Toolbox